refinedev/refine/documentation/docs/faq.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## How can I change the form data before submitting it to the API
+## How can I change the form data before submitting it to the API?

 You may need to modify the form data before it is sent to the API.